tim-kao/Dining-Recommendation-Chatbot/README.md

 #### 9) [Lambda](https://aws.amazon.com/lambda/) - LF2
 - Take request from SQS.
 - Retrieve key message and get key id by elasticsearch.
-- Use key as index to load data from dynamodB.
+- Use key as an index to load data from dynamodB.
 - Randomly select recommended restaurants.
-- Organize the data into message and deliver to users by both e-mail and phone.
+- Organize the data into a message and deliver it to users by both e-mail and phone.

 ## Contributor ##
 #### [Yin Cheng](https://github.com/jyincheng)(UNI: cc4717), [Tim Kao](https://github.com/tim-kao) (UNI: sk4920)